Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Related works

 {\bf Adversarial attacks.} The core strategy in adversarial attacks is to look for the smallest perturbation of an input that causes the network to change its prediction.
 The main difference between different existing attacks is the metric used to define the size of the change and the search strategy that is used for finding the perturbation.
-In addition, attacks may be targeted, i.e., aiming to change the output to a specific given class, or untargeted that just try to distort the network prediction.
+In addition, attacks may be targeted, i.e., aiming to change the output to a specific given class, or untargeted that just try to flip the network prediction.
 Another difference is the threat model of the attacks.
 Black-box adversaries can merely access the network outputs, while white-box adversaries have full access to the network architecture and parameters, algorithm used for training and classification, and training data \cite{Chakraborty2018AdversarialAA}.

-\citet{FGSM} suggested the fast gradient sign method (FGSM) that changes the input in the direction of the gradient of the cross-entropy loss.
-It is a fast single-step attack that is very easy to deploy. \citet{JSMA} proposed the Jacobian-based saliency map attack (JSMA) that aims to find only a selected few input pixels (i.e., it uses the $L_0$ metric), which induce the largest loss increase, and modify only them.
+We turn to describe some of the existing attacks.
+The fast gradient sign method (FGSM) changes the input in the direction of the gradient of the cross-entropy loss \cite{FGSM}.
+It is a fast single-step attack that is very easy to deploy.
+The Jacobian-based saliency map attack (JSMA) aims to find only a selected few input pixels (i.e., it uses the $L_0$ metric), which induce the largest loss increase, and modify only them \cite{JSMA} .
 It is stronger but iterative and slow.

-\citet{DeepFool} introduced Deepfool, a non-targeted attack that looks for the closest decision boundary of the network for the given input example.
-This approach was used also by \citet{Dezfooli17Universal} to create a universal attack, i.e., finding a perturbation that is common for multiple inputs and fool the network for all of them. \citet{Zhang2020CVPR} analyzed the adversarial attacks from a feature perspective and used that to propose a novel universal targeted attack.